Our Elders

 The congregation is encouraged to approach the Elders regarding any matter regarding the body of Christ in ECC.
 This can be by email or by approaching the Elders or Church Staff at any church meeting.

 Elders and pastors in ECC are appointed to the Elder Board which handles the business of the church in accordance with Scripture and the Articles of Association of the Church.
 Elder candidates are church members who are nominated by other members, are examined by the Elders and are elected at the Annual General Meeting (AGM).
-As the result of the elders' election held at the AGM on March 7, 2021 the ECC Elders Board now consists of the people below.
+As the result of the elders' election held at the EGM on March 23rd, 2025 the ECC Elders Board now consists of the people below.

 • Elder Rickie Hung